OpenCyphal/CETL/CONTRIBUTING.md

 Note that if the job you requested is dependent on other jobs that are not triggered, it will not run; for example, if `sonar` requires `docs`, pushing a commit with `#sonar` alone will not make it run.

+# IDE-specific notes

+## CLion

+Ensure that the memory limit for clangd is set to at least 12 GiB;
+a lower limit will cause the IDE to kill clangd frequently, causing the indexing context to be lost.
+To change the limit, open the Registry (Shift+Shift -> type `Registry`) and adjust `clion.clangd.max.memory`.